-- Learn ways to make environments feel “home-like” and create provocations.
+- List ways to make environments feel home-like and identify possible provocations.

-- Design engaging and well-organized indoor environments for preschoolers.
+- Design engaging and well-organized indoor environments for school-age children and youth.

-As discussed in the Introduction lesson, environments send powerful messages.
-A carefully planned environment can help preschoolers feel calm and secure, while at the same time, engaged and inquisitive.
-In the first lesson, we introduced general ideas to consider when designing environments for preschoolers, and key classroom interest areas that foster learning.
-However, when designing or redesigning your classroom space, it is also important to consider logistics, aesthetics, organization and the needs of all children in the space.
+As discussed in the previous lesson (Learning Environments: An Introduction), environments send us powerful messages.
+A carefully planned environment can help school-age children feel calm and secure, while at the same time, engaged and inquisitive.
+Within the first lesson we introduced general ideas to consider when designing environments for school-agers and key activity areas that foster child and youth learning.
+However, when designing or redesigning your indoor space, it is also important to consider logistics, aesthetics, organization, and the needs of all children in the space.

 Designing for Logistics

-In your preschool classroom, you will need spaces for group activities, privacy, and storage and display.
+In your school-age environment, you will need spaces for group activities, privacy, storage, and display.

 Places for Group Activities

-Although children learn primarily through play, it is also important to plan areas for large-group meetings or activities.
-Morning meetings and story times build classroom community and literacy skills.
+To support structured activities, you should plan areas that support large group meetings.
+Depending on the size of your school-age program, whole-group meetings may be relatively rare or even impossible, however, you will want some spaces that support smaller group meetings where you can bring a number of children together to help build relationships and teach skills or concepts particular to interests they are exploring.
+Children can even be presenters during this time, sharing a new technique, relevant research, or book they found.
 Having designated spaces for these activities and designing them to minimize distractions can help you make the most of these times.
-This doesn’t mean you need a spot just for group activities.
-In some smaller classrooms, this simply is not possible.
-Teachers in such classrooms can get creative!
-The block area can be a perfect space for large-group activities.
-Simply covering the shelves with sheets, or flipping around shelves on wheels, or adding a stop sign can help minimize distractions and support children’s successful engagement with the group.
-In other classrooms, the library or music and movement area is a natural home for large group activities.
-Just ensure there is enough space for everybody to sit comfortably.
+This doesn’t mean you have to have a spot that is used just for group activities.
+In some smaller environments, this simply is not possible.
+Staff members in such classrooms can get creative!
+The toy and games area could become a perfect space for group meetings.
+Simply covering the shelves with sheets, flipping around shelves on wheels, or adding a stop sign can help minimize distractions and support children’s successful engagement with the group.
+In other programs, the music and movement or gymnasium space may make a natural home for large group activities.
+Just make sure there is enough space for everybody involved to sit comfortably.

 Places for Privacy

-Preschool classrooms are high-energy places.
-Similar to adults, children sometimes need time and space to relax on their own.
-You can help children meet this need by offering spaces that are limited to one or two children.
-The library, a cozy corner, quiet games or other spaces of your room can help children calm themselves.
-Consider how the use of sheer fabrics or the placement of furniture can help create these cozy nooks and still provide good visibility.
+School-age programs are high-energy places.
+Similar to adults, children sometimes need time and space to relax on their own; especially after being in formal school, school-age children may crave some down time.
+You can help children and youth meet this need by offering spaces that are limited to one or two children.
+The library, a cozy corner, quiet games, or other spaces in your room can help children calm themselves.

 Places for Storage and Display

-Preschool classrooms require many materials!
+School-age programs require a lot of materials!
 Toys, books, games, and other resources are regularly rotated in and out of active use.
-It is important to plan for at least three kinds of storage in a preschool classroom: open storage for children to access, closed storage for teacher materials and storage for personal belongings (Dodge et al., 2010).
-It is also important to plan for storage and display of children’s assessment materials and artwork.
+It is important to plan for at least three kinds of storage in your school-age program: open storage that children and youth can easily access, closed storage for teacher materials, and storage for personal belongings (Dodge et al., 2010).
+It is also important to plan for storage and display of children’s assessment materials and art work.

-In the introductory lesson, we addressed that high-quality preschool programs send numerous positive messages to children.
-One of the best ways you can communicate to children that your classroom is “a good place to be” is through the small touches you place throughout the room that express the personality of the class.
+In the introductory lesson we discovered that high-quality, school-age programs send numerous positive messages to children and youth.
+One of the best ways you can communicate to school-age children that your program is “a good place to be” is through the small touches you place throughout the environment that express the personality of your program.

-Children are more likely to feel they can be themselves and have a sense of belonging when their classroom environment is like their homes.
-There are many ways you can add personal touches to your classroom to create a home-like feel (we will address this more in the Materials lesson).
+Children and youth are more likely to feel that they can be themselves and have a sense of belonging when their classroom environment is more like their homes.
+We will address this more in the Materials lesson, but there are many ways you can add personal touches to your school-age program that create a home-like feel.
 For example, you can include: